Jet buffeted by winds before overshooting Halifax runway: investigator

 He said weather data recorded seven minutes before the aircraft landed showed the wind was gusting at 33 kilometres per hour from the west at 250 degrees.

-He said the “strong westerly winds” created a crosswind for the aircraft, which included the potential for a “quarterly tailwind.”
+He said the aircraft, headed in a southeasterly direction, was hit by a strong crosswind, which included the potential for a “quarterly tailwind.”

 Aviation analyst and former safety board investigator Larry Vance has said it appears the plane landed with a tailwind — something he called an “immediate red flag.”